bhardwajRahul/starskey/README.md

 ## Features
 - **Levelled partial merge compaction**  Compactions occur on writes, if any disk level reaches it's max size half of the sstables are merged into a new sstable and placed into the next level.
 This algorithm is recursive until last level.
 At last level if full we merge all sstables into a new sstable.
 During merge operations tombstones(deleted keys) are removed.
 - **Simple API** with Put, Get, Delete, Range, FilterKeys, Update (for txns)
-- **Atomic transactions** You can group multiple operations into a single atomic transaction.
+- **Acid transactions** You can group multiple operations into a single atomic transaction.
 If any operation fails the entire transaction is rolled back.
 Only committed transactions roll back.
-- **Configurable options** You can configure many options such as max levels, memtable threshold, bloom filter, and more.
+- **Configurable options** You can configure many options such as max levels, memtable threshold, bloom filter, logging, compression and more.
 - **WAL with recovery** Starskey uses a write ahead log to ensure durability.
 Memtable is replayed if a flush did not occur prior to shutdown.
 On sorted runs to disk the WAL is truncated.
 - **Key value separation** Keys and values are stored separately for sstables within a klog and vlog respectively.
 - **Bloom filters** Each sstable has an in memory bloom filter to reduce disk reads.
 - **Fast** up to 400k+ ops per second.
 - **Compression** S2, and Snappy compression is available.
 - **Logging** Logging to file is available.
+Will write to standard out if not enabled.
 - **Thread safe** Starskey is thread safe.
+Multiple goroutines can read and write to Starskey concurrently.

 ## Bench
 Use the benchmark program at [bench](https://github.com/starskey-io/bench) to compare Starskey with other popular key value stores/engines.